rust-lang/wg-async/src/vision/status_quo/frederik_makes_their_first_steps_into_async.md

 Still enarmored with the first edition of the Rust book, they decide to go looking for an updated version, hoping that it will teach them async in the same manner that it taught them so much about the language and design patterns for Rust.
 Dissapointed, they find no mention of async in the book, aside from a note that it exists as a keyword.

 Not to be deterred, they go looking further, and start looking for similarly great documentation about async.
-After stumbling upon the async book, their dissapointment is briefly replaced with relief as the async book does a good job at solidifying what they have already learned in various blog posts about async, why one would use it and even a bit about how it all works under the hood.
+After stumbling upon the async book, their disappointment is briefly replaced with relief as the async book does a good job at solidifying what they have already learned in various blog posts about async, why one would use it and even a bit about how it all works under the hood.
 They skim over the parts that seem a bit too in depth for now like pinning, as they're looking to quickly get their hands dirty.
 Chapter 8: The Async Ecosystem teaches them what they already picked up on through blog posts and contentious tweets: the choice of the runtime has large implications on what libraries they can use.